 3. Go Island-Hopping with Your Kids in Italy

 Italy has so many islands and archipelagos that 1/6th of its territory is insular.
-Of course, Sicily and Sardinia are two of the best-known Italian islands but there are hundreds more of them to see and explore.
+Of course, Sicily and Sardinia are the two largest and possibly best-known Italian islands but there are hundreds more of them to see and explore here.

 Italy has islands both in the seas that surround it and in the many lakes dotted all over its territory.
-Plus, Venice is built on over 118 islands connected with over 400 bridges and separated by around 170 canals.
+Plus,the historic city of Venice is built on 118 islands connected by more than 400 bridges and separated by around 170 canals.

-Or, you can travel up to Lake Garda, Lake Iseo, or Lake Como which are so big that they have their own islands, too.
+Or, you can travel up to the Northern Italian lakes like Garda, Iseo, and Como.
+They are so big that they have their own islands, too.
 In fact, Monte Isola – Iseo’s own island – is the largest lake island not just in Italy but in South and Central Europe, too.